PotterJam/dotfiles/SETUP.md

 ## Recommended setup order

-1. Complete macOS updates and, for a work machine, company enrollment.
+1. Complete macOS updates.
 2. Sign in to 1Password before restoring credentials or developer keys.
 3. Install the Xcode command-line tools and Homebrew.
 4. Install the Brewfile packages below.
 5. Set Fish as the login shell.
-6. Install the remaining manual, App Store, and company-managed apps.
+6. Install the remaining manually managed apps.
 7. Restore Ghostty and Herdr configuration from this document.
 8. Restore VS Code extensions and utility preferences.
 9. Sign in to apps and restore SSH/Git credentials from the appropriate secure source.